Deputy Conservative Leader Quitting Federal Politics

 His various portfolios under former prime minister Stephen Harper included transport, intergovernmental affairs and infrastructure.

-Lebel says he will officially step down in the next few weeks and will not be back in the Commons in the fall.
+Lebel will officially step down in the next few weeks and will not be back in the Commons in the fall.

-First elected in 2007, the Lac-Saint-Jean MP was named to cabinet in 2008 as minister of the Economic Development Agency of Canada for the Regions of Quebec.
-He was promoted to transport minister in 2011 but was shuffled out of the role after the Lac-Megantic train disaster.
-He also served as minister of infrastructure and intergovernmental affairs.
+Conservative Leader Andrew Scheer praised Lebel in a statement for the role he played in the selection of Tory candidates in Quebec in the 2015 general election.

-His exit comes on the heels of former interim Tory leader Rona Ambrose announcing she is also leaving federal politics and will resign her seat in the House of Commons when MPs break for summer.
-The House is set to rise for the summer this week.
+"Thanks to the work Denis did before and during the last campaign, our party had its best performance ever in Quebec, winning 12 seats," Scheer said.

 Also On HuffPost: